 In the summer of 1970 I had a cool teenager vacation job: writing computer programs for a trucking company in downtown Los Angeles.
-After I finished coding a new report, my boss asked me to share it with the employees of a small department.
-As I told the fifteen people there what I had done, I saw their reactions as they and I realized that my monthly report replaced what they had manually been doing for a paycheck.
+After I finished coding a new report, my boss asked me to share it with a small department’s employees.
+I told the fifteen people there what I had done.
+And I saw their horror as we realized that my report replaced what they had been doing for a paycheck.

-I felt terrible about the consequences of my work, and angry with my boss who knew exactly what would happen and made me the unwitting messenger of bad news.
-I never found out the consequences of my innocent programming, but stories like this have been repeated countless times over the last fifty years.
+I felt terrible about the consequences of my work.
+I felt angry with my boss who knew exactly what would happen.
+He had made me the unwitting messenger of bad news.
+I never found out the consequences, but we’ve all heard countless stories like this.

-As we increasingly build and bring to market machines that can perform what were formerly thought of as high-level executive functions (e.g. financial and legal advice) and “job-safe” manual labor (industrial and service robots) I believe we are at a tipping point where the unexamined assumption that there will somehow always be enough paid work for people is breaking down.
+We are building and bringing to market machines that perform what were formerly high-level executive functions (e.g. financial and legal advice) and “job-safe” manual labor (industrial and service robots).
+I believe we are at a tipping point where the unexamined assumption that there will somehow always be enough paid work for people is breaking down.

-Our children have a much harder time entering the workplace with a “good job” unless they have an ever-shrinking set of high-level, constantly shifting skills.
+Our children have a much harder time landing a “good job” unless they have an ever-shrinking set of high-level, constantly shifting skills.

-It’s time to face the reality that the capitalist notion that there will be enough paid jobs to allow workers to make a decent living may no longer be sustainable.
+It’s time to face an unpleasant reality.
+The notion that there will be enough paid jobs to allow workers to make a decent living may no longer be sustainable.

 We need to seriously consider implementing universal basic income before we end up in a world where a tiny elite is paid for work and the rest has nothing to do and no income.